 169.254.0.0/16.
 These addresses are not

-part of IP address space of either network.
+part of the IP address space of either network.
 These two addresses are used

-Dynamic routing for VPN tunnels in legacy networks
+Dynamic routing for Cloud VPN tunnels in legacy networks

-The following example automatically propagates network configuration changes without the need to reconfigure static routes and restart the VPN tunnel, similar to the previous example.
+In legacy networks, network configuration changes are automatically propagated without the need to reconfigure static routes and restart the Cloud VPN tunnel, similar to the previous example.

 The BGP session informs each router of local changes.
 To set up BGP, an

-additional IP address has to be assigned to each end of the VPN tunnel.
-These
+additional IP address has to be assigned to each end of the Cloud VPN

 169.254.0.0/16.
 These addresses are not